MEET OUR TEAM

 Holds a Bachelor of Education Degree in Agriculture from Solusi University and a diploma in Education with a specialization in Agriculture from Gweru Teachers College.

-Through the PDRT exchange programme, he completed the Association of Zoos and Aquariums (AZA) training course in Effective Program Design in the United States.
+Through the PDR exchange programme, he completed the Association of Zoos and Aquariums (AZA) training course in Effective Program Design in the United States.

 Oriented to a number of American zoo conservation education programs, Zulu travelled to and learned from the Oklahoma City Zoo in Oklahoma, Blank Park Zoo in Iowa, and Niabi Zoo in Illinois.